RansadiDeAlwis/BrewGrade/README.md

 This project could be further enhanced by:

--Widening the Grading System: Incorporating a custom dataset with additional grades or regional tea varieties to increase versatility.
+- Widening the Grading System: Incorporating a custom dataset with additional grades or regional tea varieties to increase versatility.
--User Features: Adding batch processing or real-time camera input for enhanced usability.
+- User Features: Adding batch processing or real-time camera input for enhanced usability.

 ## License